 Costs for property and equipment not yet placed into service have been capitalized as construction-in-progress.
 These costs are primarily related to equipment and leasehold improvements associated with our manufacturing facilities and will be depreciated in accordance with the above guidelines once placed into service.
 Interest costs incurred during construction of major capital projects are capitalized as construction-in-progress until the underlying asset is ready for its intended use, at which point the interest costs are amortized as depreciation expense over the life of the underlying asset.
-Interest capitalized as construction-in-progress was de minimis for the three months ended October 31, 2023, and \$0.1 million for the six months ended October 31, 2022, and \$0.3 million for the six months ended October 31, 2022.
+Interest capitalized as construction-in-progress for the three and six months ended October 31, 2023 was \$0.2 million and \$0.3 million, respectively.
+Interest capitalized as construction-in-progress was de minimis for the three and six months ended October 31, 2022.
 All of our property and equipment are located in the United States.
 Property and equipment consist of the following (in thousands):

-O ctober 31, 2023 Ap ril 30, 2023 Leasehold improvements \$ 101,310 \$ 97,514 Laboratory and manufacturing equipment 43,336 35,501 Computer equipment and software 5,170 5,028 Furniture, fixtures and office equipment 1,910 1,681 Construction-in-progress 71,124 68,013 Total property and equipment, gross 222,850 207,737 Less: accumulated depreciation and amortization (35,676) (30,368) Total property and equipment, net \$ 187,174 \$ 177,369
+Octo ber 31, 2023 $\mathbf{A}{\mathbf{j}}$ pril 30, 2023 (as restated) (as restated) Leasehold improvements \$ 101,572 \$ 97,514 Laboratory and manufacturing equipment 43,336 35,501 Computer equipment and software 5,170 5,028 Furniture, fixtures and office equipment 1,910 1,681 Construction-in-progress 71,562 68,414 Total property and equipment, gross 222,350 208,138 Less: accumulated depreciation and amortization (35,676) (30,368) Total property and equipment, net \$ 187,874 \$ 177,770